axellejamous/MMM-PyArduinoControl/README.md

   2. Alarm https://github.com/fewieden/MMM-AlarmClock

 How:
-  1. Voice control: by saying "LIGHTS ON" and "SET COFFEE"
+  - Voice control: by saying "LIGHTS ON" and "SET COFFEE"
-  2. When the alarm is sounded it will ask the User if he wants Coffee, if "YES" is replied in voice control, it will get set.
-The light bulb will automatically light gradually.
+  - When the alarm is sounded it will ask the User if he wants Coffee, if "YES" is replied in voice control, it will get set.
+      The light bulb will light up gradually.